wrijugh/cka-setup-guide/README.md

 Using the token generated from previous step connect this to the Kubernetes master.

-> If you forget generate one by running `sudo kubeadm token create --print-join-command`
+> If you forget it then generate a new one by running `sudo kubeadm token create --print-join-command`

 Worker node setup [Script](script-aug21/04-worker-setup.sh)